Unlim8ted-Studios/Celeste-Mobile-Port/README.md

 - Relocating mobile-suite settings
 - Preserving third-party Mod Options

-"MobileTweaks" does not provide low-level platform communication.
+`MobileTweaks` does not provide low-level platform communication.

 ### MobileMultiplayer

-Builds a mobile-friendly multiplayer experience around CelesteNet.
+`MobileMultiplayer` builds a mobile-friendly multiplayer experience around CelesteNet.

 It does not replace CelesteNet's networking implementation.